1. Creating a class book - Introduction

 Viewing guide

 This twelve video resource guides students to create, first a collaborative whole class book and second, an individual book using digital technologies.
-In each video Alison Lester discusses her creative processes and the books she has written.
+In each video Alison Lester1 discusses her creative processes and the books she has written.
 Alison’s books are aimed at Stage 1 students but this resource is designed to be used with Stage 3.
 Individual videos can be used to teach specific aspects of creative writing or illustrating.
 The ‘Before’ and ‘After’ tabs contain relevant activities.
 The activities focus on the NSW English syllabus outcomes with scope to cover NSW Creative Arts outcomes.
 Information on relevant outcomes is in the ‘Teaching notes’ below.

 Teacher to: